 While I wait for the CBA market to catch up with the rest of the world, I’ll continue to look for and find new authors.
-After all, If we don’t learn to appreciate each other’s differences here on earth, how in the world do we think we’ll get along in heaven?Earth is heaven's proving grounds.
+After all, If we don’t learn to appreciate each other’s differences here on earth, how in the world do we think we’ll get along in heaven?Earth is heaven's proving ground.
 Get along with everyone.
 Ask questions and don't make assumptions. #marginalizedvoices #CBA #ownvoices #microaggressions Click To Tweet

 A Very Brief Sample of Own Voices Works

 This resource for children’s books on race has excellent annotations for the books listed.